Solicitors for service contracts

-The best way to think about it is that service level agreements are often schedules to Service Agreements.
-Service Level Agreements, also often known as SLA’s, tend to be used for high value/importance, long term contracts where a lot of detail is needed about precise aspects of services, deliverables, consequences of non-compliance.
+The best way to think about it is that service level agreements (SLA’s) are often schedules to Services Agreements.
+SLA’s, tend to be used for high value/importance, long term contracts where a lot of detail is needed about precise aspects of services, deliverables, consequences of non-compliance.

 Think of it as a sort of ongoing score card – is the service provider doing well enough over time based on various specified criteria?
 If not, what happens – are they paid less, if they fail to satisfy certain levels over a period are the breaches persistent enough to warrant termination?
 If so, what are the obligations on the outgoing service provider to help with a smooth transition to a new service provider?